Bookshelves filled with books

 American Philosophical Association, Career Resources. http://www.apaonline.org/?page=career.

 Association of University Presses, Annual Membership Directory.
-New York.

 Blum, Hester.
 “Show ’em Who You Are.”
 Inside Higher Education.
 11 September 2013. http://www.insidehighered.com/advice/2013/09/11/essay-seeking-job-academe.